 - 1/2 cup halved grape or cherry tomatoes

-- 1/2 to 1 red thai chile, thinly sliced
+- 1/2 to 1 red Thai chili or other hot chili pepepr, seeded and thinly sliced

-- 2 Tbsps roasted and salted peanuts, coarsely chopped
+- 2 Tbsps roasted lightly salted peanuts, coarsely chopped

 - Chives or scallions, thinly sliced